config-syncer/config-syncer/pkg/promwatcher/README.md

 * ##### EventType `DELETED`
     1. When a Prometheus object is deleted, Watcher detects it.
-    2. Controller deleted deployment of Prometheus Proxy.
+    2. Controller deletes deployment of Prometheus Proxy.
     3. Controller deletes service for Prometheus Proxy.
     4. Controller removes Ingress rule.